roman-milk/roman-milk.github.io/the-devil-wears-nada.md

  "I, um...
 I wanted to meet you.
 Abby has said so much about you.
 I wanted to meet you myself."
 Nathan said, nervously.
 He couldn't understand why he was so nervous around this woman.
 Nina looked at him and her lips curled up into a look of almost disgust.

  "Nathan, I demand one thing of all the people around me, and that is complete honesty.
 I know why you are here.
 If you are not completely honest with me and you do not get to the real reason you are here, I will have you removed from the building... and I will fire your wife.
 Now tell me, why are you here?"
 Nina demanded.
-Report_Story #5